LightBurnSoftware/Documentation/Toolbars.md

 You can also set or clear a custom origin or get the current reported position.

-**Note:** If you have a Ruida controller, you will not sett Set Origin, Clear Origin, or Set Finish Position, as these are handled by the controller itself.
+**Note:** If you have a Ruida controller, you will not see Set Origin, Clear Origin, or Set Finish Position, as these are handled by the controller itself.
 LightBurn will generally show only controls you can use.

 [Return to Top](#Top)